 See also: AFORE (wiki)

-If you plan to run a business in Mexico, Mexican banks offer a range of services specifically tailored to SMEs (Small and Medium Enterprises).
+If you plan to run a business or become self employed in Mexico, Mexican banks offer a range of services specifically tailored to SMEs (Small and Medium Enterprises).
 Services include corporate credit cards, corporate payment and procurement cards, payroll services, and loans for commercial vehicles and commercial property.
 Business charges and rates are usually higher than charges and interest rates for personal customers.

-This section contains a list of Mexico’s principal banks and a brief overview, based on current information we have about them.
+This section contains a list of Mexico’s principal banks and a brief overview of them, based on current information we have about them.

 Short for “Banco Nacional de Mexico”, Banamex is owned by CitiGroup, the US Banking giant.
 When the bank was bought by Citi, it underwent a slight re-brand with a mix of the old Banamex logo and current CitiBank colors.
 Lines are often very long at Banamex branches, despite their electronic ticket/rota system.
 Banamex has one of the largest branch networks in the country and is also an agent for Western Union money transfers.